 However, the conviction is not completely removed from your record.
 Instead, there will be a notation to the effect that the conviction was set aside or the judgment of guilt vacated.

-Why Apply to Have your Conviction Set Aside?
+Why Apply to Have Your Conviction Set Aside?

-There are several benefits to having your conviction set aside:
+Several benefits to having your conviction set aside:

 - Providing a copy of the set aside order when applying for a job may satisfy any concerns of the potential employer about the conviction.